Spandy12/Riverus-Assignment/README.md

 riverus-spandan-assignment.ipynb contains the source code for the assignment.

-Prediction.csv contains the predicted data.
+Predictions1.csv contains the predicted data/final output.

 Report.pdf contains a brief report about the approach taken to address the given task.